 Introduction

 Large-scale spatio-temporal analysis and forecasts are becoming increasingly common for several diseases, such as, Influenza [1, 2, 3, 4] and Dengue [5].
-There is a lot of public interest in analysis of spatio-temporal trends relating to how these diseases are spreading across the US.
-Such analysis includes statements about whether the season has officially started, a listing of regions which have differing levels of activity, the contrast between the current season and earlier seasons, and different kinds of trends.
-Such analyses have a broad readership, and are popular among news media, the general public, government agencies, as well as public health related organizations; this is evidenced by the following examples of spatio-temporal patterns about the spread of Influenza from news agencies and blogs:
+There is a lot of public interest in analysis of spatio-temporal trends relating to how these diseases are spreading across the US.–--this includes statements about whether the season has officially started, a listing of regions which have differing levels of activity, the contrast between the current season and earlier seasons, and different kinds of trends.
+Such analyses have a broad readership, and are popular among news media, the general public, government agencies, as well as public health related organizations; this is evidenced by spatio-temporal patterns [6, 7] about the spread of Influenza from news agencies and blogs.

-For three weeks straight, the health departments of 49 states — all except Hawaii — have reported “widespread” flu activity — New York Times [6]

-Of the Lower 48 states, Oregon is the only one reporting “regional” flu activity for the week ending Jan.
-27. For every other state in the contiguous U.S., flu activity remains “widespread.” — Mashable [7]